napari/docs/docs/howtos/layers/labels.md

 Another tool that can be used to quickly add or edit image segmentations is the `polygon` tool.
-It combines functionality of the `paintbrush` and `fill bucket` tool by allowing for drawing enclosed instance segmentations.
+It combines functionality of the `paintbrush` and `fill bucket` tool by allowing for readily drawing enclosed instance segmentations.
 The `polygon` tool can be activated by clicking on the icon resembling a polygon in the layer control panel or by pressing `3`.
 Once activated, the user actions are as follows:
 1. Left-click anywhere on the canvas to start drawing the polygon.